melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 the other hand they can benefit from opam’s source-based package distribution model for things like PPXs, linters, or any other OCaml tooling.

-By comparison, to consume any OCaml ecosystem tool in ReScript is more challenging.
-As npm is a package manager designed for an interpreted language, package distribution requires including prebuilt binaries, which makes maintenance harder for library authors, and might lead to issues for library users if their architecture is not included in the prebuilt set of binaries.
+In comparison, consuming any OCaml tool in ReScript is more challenging.
+Since ReScript lacks a native toolchain, authors of the tools need to provide pre-built binaries for all the supported systems and architectures.
+This poses difficulties for the authors in terms of maintenance, and it can also result in certain users being unable to access these tools if their systems or architectures are not included in the pre-built binaries.

 ### OCaml compiler version